apicreator1/hello-world/README.md

 Shirin's Repository

 I love coding and automating test scripts.
-My hobbies are photography and cooking.
+My hobbies are photography and smoothies